nuprl/website/blog/_src/posts/2016-05-18-gradual-typing-across-the-spectrum.md

 ## Conclusion

-Hopefully this helps provide a better picture of the state of gradual typing research.
+Hopefully this blog post helps provide a better picture of the state of gradual typing research.
 The exciting thing about gradual typing is that it contains both interesting theoretical problems and also connects to the practical needs of software developers.
 I'm hopeful that the Gradual Typing Across the Spectrum effort